Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \begin{theorem}[\text{\cite[Theorem 7.1]{MZ1}}] Retain the situation as above. \begin{itemize} \item[(1)] The following are equivalent: \begin{itemize} \item[(i)] The $\G$-action on $\X$ is free, and the faisceau dur $\X \tilde{\tilde{/}} \G$ is an affine super-scheme; \item[(ii)] The map $\alpha$ is surjective, and $A$ is injective in $\mathtt{SMod}^H$; \item[(iii)] $A/B$ is an $H$-Galois extension; \item[(iv)] The functor $\Psi$ in \eqref{EPSI} is an equivalence. \end{itemize} If these equivalent conditions are satisfied, then the affine super-scheme $\X \tilde{\tilde{/}} \G$ is represented by $B$, or in notation, $\cO(\X \tilde{\tilde{/}} \G)=B$. \item[(2)] Suppose that $\G$ is algebraic and $\X$ is Noetherian \textup{(}or in other words, $H$ is finitely generated and $A$ is Noetherian\textup{)}.
 If the equivalent conditions above are satisfied, then $\X \tilde{\tilde{/}} \G$ \textup{(}or $B$\textup{)} is Noetherian, and it coincides with the faisceau $\X \tilde{/} \G$. \end{itemize} \end{theorem}

-To prove part of this, the argument which was used to see Proposition \ref{PXG} had been used.
+To prove part of this, the same argument as we used above to see Proposition \ref{PXG} had been used.
 Notice from Corollary \ref{CXG} that the conclusion $\X \tilde{\tilde{/}} \G=\X \tilde{/} \G$ in Part 2 holds, only assuming that $\G$ is algebraic.
-Part 1 of the theorem above, combined with Part 2 of the proposition referred to above, shows the following.
+Part 1 of the theorem above, combined with Part 2 of Proposition \ref{PXG}, shows the following.

 \begin{corollary} Let $\G$ and $H$ be as above.
 Let $\Y$ be an affine super-scheme, and set $B:=\cO(\Y)$.
-Every $\G$-super-torsor $\X$ over $\Y$ is necessarily an affine super-scheme, and $\cO(\X)$ naturally turns into an $H$-Galois extension over $B$.
-Moreover, every $H$-Galois extension over $B$ arises uniquely from a $\G$-super-torsor over $\Y$ in this way. \end{corollary}
+Every super $\G$-torsor $\X$ over $\Y$ is necessarily an affine super-scheme, and $\cO(\X)$ naturally turns into an $H$-Galois extension over $B$.
+Moreover, every $H$-Galois extension over $B$ arises uniquely from a super $\G$-torsor over $\Y$ in this way. \end{corollary}

 The following is well known at least in the ordinary situation, and is easily proved by using faithfully flatness of Hopf-Galois extension; see also the paragraph following Proposition \ref{PXG}.

 \begin{lemma} Let $H$ be a Hopf super-algebra, and let $B$ be a non-zero super-algebra.
 Given $H$-Galois extensions $A/B$ and $A'/B$, every $B$-algebra morphism $A \to A'$ in $\M^H$ is necessarily an isomorphism. \end{lemma}